-Developers can use Cloud Functions to keep the user engaged and up to date with relevant information about an app.
+Developers can use Cloud Functions to keep users engaged and up to date with relevant information about an app.
 Consider, for example, an app that allows users to follow one another's activities in the app.
-In such an app, a function triggered by Realtime Database writes to store new followers could create Firebase Cloud Messaging notifications to let the appropriate users know that they have gained new followers.
+In such an app, a function triggered by Realtime Database writes to store new followers could create FCM (FCM) notifications to let the appropriate users know that they have gained new followers.

 - The function triggers on writes to the Realtime Database path where followers are stored.

 - The function sends a message via FCM.

 - FCM sends a notification message to the user's device.

 To review working code, see Send FCM notifications.

 Other interesting notification use cases